-The Employment Rights (Amendment) Regulations 2018 brings into force the following two important changes from April 2020:
+The Employment Rights (Amendment) Regulations 2018 brought into force the following two important changes from April 2020:

-Holiday pay for workers who do not have normal working hours, or are paid different rates depending on the time/day they work, should be calculated by averaging their pay over the 12 weeks prior to the holiday being taken.
+Initially, holiday pay for workers who do not have normal working hours, or are paid different rates depending on the time/day they work, was calculated by averaging their pay over the 12 weeks prior to the holiday being taken.

-However, this has been criticised in the past because it can leave some workers being paid less than their normal weekly pay if they take holiday at times of the year when there isn’t much work.
+However, this was criticised because it could leave some workers being paid less than their normal weekly pay if they took holiday at times of the year when there wasn’t much work.

 For example, a shop worker’s earnings may be significantly higher in the run up to and during the Christmas period as more hours are likely available during these peak times.
-However, if this same worker takes holiday in May the following year, the 12 week reference period does not cover this period of higher earnings.
+However, if this same worker took holiday in May the following year, the 12 week reference period did not cover this period of higher earnings.
 If an average is taken over a 52 week reference period, all peaks and quieter periods are taken into account to provide a fairer average, and therefore a more accurate ‘normal pay’ figure.
-To tackle this, the Government is increasing the 12 week reference period to 52 weeks from 6 April 2020.
+To tackle this, the Government increased the 12 week reference period to 52 weeks from 6 April 2020.

 Holiday pay continues to be a hot topic.
 There have been a number of cases over recent years regarding what should and should not form part of ‘normal remuneration’ when calculating holiday pay.
 The overriding principle of these case decisions was to ensure that workers did not experience detriment when taking a holiday, as a result of their holiday pay being based on basic pay only.
 It is now established by case law that additional payments such as overtime, shift premiums and call out premiums may constitute ‘normal remuneration’ and may need to be included in the holiday pay calculation.